 (c) cancel the provisions and operation of the earlier declaration wholly or in part and substitute other provisions and their operation for those so cancelled.

-[Section 99 amended by No. 46 of 2010 s.
+[Section 99 amended: No. 46 of 2010 s.
 47 and 55(1).]

 100. Indemnity to persons acting in execution of powers conferred by Act